d3x0r/sack.vfs/README.md

 | cert | certificate to validate |
 | chain | concatenated certificate chain to use for validation.
 Order does not matter.
 Not required if cert is self signed. |

-See [tlsTest.js](https://github.com/d3x0r/sack.vfs/blob/master/tlsTest.js) for example usage.
+See Also [tlsTest.js](https://github.com/d3x0r/sack.vfs/blob/master/tests/tlsTest.js) for example usage.

 ## SRG Module

 Salty Random Generator

 ```
+  var sack = require( 'sack.vfs' );
-  var SRG = SaltyRG( salt=&gt;salt.push( new Date() ) )// callback is passed an array to add salt to.
+  var SRG = sack.SaltyRG( salt=&gt;salt.push( new Date() ) )// callback is passed an array to add salt to.
   var number = SRG.getBits(); // get a signed 32 bit number -  -2,147,483,648  to 2,147,483,647
 ```

-  - SaltyRG( callback ), SaltyRG( initial_seed ), SaltyRG()
+  - SaltyRG( callback ), SaltyRG( initial_seed ), SaltyRG()<BR>
      callback is called to request more salt.
-An array is passed which can have values pushed into it. initial_seed is a seed to use initially, then no callback is called. no parameters results with a generator with no initial seed, and no callback Results with a random_generator object.
+An array is passed which can have values pushed into it.<BR>
+     initial_seed is a seed to use initially, then no callback is called.<BR>
+     no parameters results with a generator with no initial seed, and no callback<BR>
+     Results with a random_generator object.